 What does a positive test result mean?

-A positive result indicates HIV infection.
+A positive result indicates an HIV infection.
 However, this is not a definitive diagnosis and must be confirmed by further tests.

 How do you prepare for an HIV test?